 Just last week a hundred people got sick with norovirus at a beach in Maine.
 I suffered an attack last Christmas after eating stuffed red peppers.
 It wasn’t from the peppers, but I still avoid them at the grocery store just the same.
 Let’s just say they made a lasting impression.

 The problem is everywhere.
 In New York City, eight beaches were closed last month because of high levels of bacteria.
-Two weeks ago a middle school student was infected with hookworms at Pompano Beach in Florida after being buried in the sand by his friends.
+Two weeks ago hookworms infected a middle school student at Pompano Beach in Florida after his friends buried him in the sand.
 The local authorities not only showed little sympathy for the student but admonished him for not heeding posted signs.
-The Sun Sentinel reported the incident in an article entitled, “Forget Sharks; Hookworms are Lurking at the Beach.”
+This prompted the Sun Sentinel to report the incident in an article entitled, “Forget Sharks; Hookworms are Lurking at the Beach.”